lf87/gulp-and-webpack-front-end-boilerplate/README.md

 If you'd like more information on what each of the packages inside gulpfile.js do, simply Google the name of the package, the first result should be the NPM page associated with it.

 * **Running Gulp** - To use gulp, run the command `$ gulp` in the same folder as your gulpfile.js.
 This is the default task that will run all the other tasks, including launching browser sync, and then watching files for changes.
-Running Gulp with the flag `--production` will enable CSS minification and JS uglifying.
-JS uglifying/compression can be very time consuming, which is why omitting this dlag during dvelopment can be useful
 * **File Formats** -  You must update the `fileFormat` variable if you want gulp to work with any file type other than HTML.
 * **Editing files** -  The *'src/pages' is where your pages such as index.html are located. *'src/templates' is where all your templates and partials etc. are located.
 These references can be changed in the config at the top of the gulpfile, and sub-folders can be created, but new folders won't be picked up you run the Gulp task again.
 * **Editing scripts** - Custom scripts go inside the 'scripts/user' folder.
 Vendor scripts go in the root of the 'scripts' folder.
 Scripts compile in alphabetical order (folders first).